 - getting out and about - the support you need to go out on your own, like using the bus or other public transport

-Once we're clear about your needs and have looked at your financial situation we'll work out your personal budget.
+Once we know what you need and we've looked at your financial situation, we'll work out your personal budget.
 This is the amount of money we think will cover the cost of your care.
-Depending on your financial circumstances, you may be asked to contribute to this.
+Depending on your finances, you may be asked to contribute to your personal budget.

-You can manage the budget yourself or have a family member, nominated person, or the council, manage it on your behalf.
-However the money is managed, we'll give you as much choice and control as possible over how it's spent.
+You can manage the budget yourself, or have a family member, nominated person, or the council, manage it on your behalf.
+However the money is managed, we'll give you as much control over how it's spent as possible.
 This means you can choose the services that best meet your needs.

 Personal budgets are only to be spent on your identified needs and will be reviewed within the first 8 weeks.
-This money can be withdrawn if certain rules are not kept to.
+The money you're given can be withdrawn if you don't keep to certain rules.

-Further information on charging can be found in the booklet on charging policies for home care and other non-residential services.
+Further information on charging for services can be found in the 'charging policies for home care and other non-residential services' leaflet.

 If you're in hospital, you can contact the hospital-based social work team.
 If you think you need an assessment of your needs before you're discharged, please speak to a staff member on the ward and they'll contact the hospital social work team on your behalf.
 Once this referral has been made you'll get the opportunity to speak to a social worker to discuss what can be done to ensure you return home safely.
 You can speak to a hospital social worker if there are any problems you'd like to discuss before you return home.